-A Blog Series on the Book of Revelation, Part 7
+A Blog Series on the Book of Revelation, Chapter 3:1-6

 One of the things I’ve tried to emphasize most in my writing and speaking throughout the years has been what one might call the absoluteness of Jesus.
 I’m almost certain that “absoluteness” isn’t a word.
 But it does convey fairly well what the angel of the church at Sardis is saying about Jesus.